 Google’s AI knows the searcher’s intent better than we can because it’s analyzing what the searcher does on the search results pages.
 It’s difficult for us to figure out the intent by reading the results or even looking at analytics.
 The best way for us to determine the searcher’s intent is by talking to real customers.

 Start by determining what questions customers ask when they’re making a buying decision for any of the products or services that you sell.
-Then, create content that answers these questions.
+Then, create content that answers these questions on your service or category pages.

 Ask your customers: